Lance Collard

 Lance Collard (born 26 March 2005) is an Australian rules footballer who plays for the St Kilda Football Club in the Australian Football League (AFL).

+Early life

+Originally from Perth, Western Australia, Collard played his junior football with North Beach JFC and represented in the Western Australian Football League (WAFL).

-Collard was picked by St Kilda with pick 28 of the 2023 National Draft.
-He was part of West Coast Eagles' Next Generation Academy so was tied to the Eagles who could have matched any draft bid if he had lasted past pick 40.
-He made his debut against Geelong in round 1 of the 2024 season, coming on as the substitute.
+Collard was picked by St Kilda with pick 28 of the 2023 national draft.
+He was part of West Coast Eagles' Next Generation Academy and was tied to the Eagles who could have matched any draft bid if he had been taken later than pick 40.

+He is of Noongar and Yamatji descent.

+AFL career

+Collard made his debut against Geelong in round 1 of the 2024 season, coming on as the substitute.